Chi-Ki-Leung/Cambridge_Tripos_Tracker/README.md

 For each completed tripos question, insert the corresponding year, paper number and question number to the columns labelled Y (column A), P (column B) and Q (column C) respectively.

-Next, insert the corresponding topic to column D. The value inserted to the topic column must match with one of the topics listed in column A of [Dashboard](#dashboard), in order to successfully update the numerical value for achievements (column B of [Dashboard](#dashboard)).
+Next, insert the corresponding topic to column D. The value inserted to the topic column (column D) must match with one of the topics listed in column A of [Dashboard](#dashboard), in order to successfully update the numerical value in the 'Achievements' column (column B of [Dashboard](#dashboard)).

-The subtopic should then be inserted to column E. The subtopic is designed for categorising tripos questions within the same topic for efficient review.
-For example, for the particle processing topic in CET IIA, the subtopics may include particle characterisation, cyclones and hoppers.
+The subtopic(s) should then be inserted to column E. The subtopic column is designed for categorising tripos questions within the same topic for efficient review.
+For example, in CET IIA's particle processing topic, the subtopics may include particle characterisation, cyclones and hoppers.

-The possible input options for difficulty level (column F) are H (high), M (medium), L (low) and Outsy (out of syllabus).
-The cell will be automatically colour coded to red, yellow, blue and grey respectively upon entering the specific values.
+The possible input options for the difficulty level (column F) are 'H' (high), 'M' (medium), 'L' (low) and 'Outsy' (out of syllabus).
+The cell will be automatically colour coded to red, yellow, blue and grey respectively upon entering the specific corresponding values.
 This is shown in the example user interface below.
-The Outsy option is designed for past tripos questions that no longer fall into the current syllabus.
+The 'Outsy' option is designed for past tripos questions that no longer fall into the current syllabus.

 For the remarks column (column G), learning points and comments from the tripos question shall be inserted.
-Press Alt+Enter to create new rows within the same cell to separate multiple comments, as shown in the example user interface below.
+Press 'Alt+Enter' to create new rows within the same cell to separate multiple comments, as shown in the example user interface below.
 These comments should ideally be specific to the topic/subtopic.
 General comments that are non-specific to the topic can be inserted in the [General comments](#general-comments) section.

 The date when the tripos question is attempted should be inserted to column H.

-The filter function is enabled for all columns A to H, so tripos questions can be easily selected for different review basis, such as by topic and/or by difficulty.
+The filter function is enabled for all columns A to H, so tripos questions can be easily selected for different review approach, such as by topic and/or by difficulty.

 ![Example_TriposNotes](https://user-images.githubusercontent.com/121029649/227582116-e94306bf-b3d4-4a22-a866-e6710fcc0c6f.png)